 You are free to make your own housing arrangements for the duration of the program.
 For example, if you have family or friends in the area you will be interning, you may wish to live with them and possibly save on rent expenses.
-Some universities even offer on-campus housing at varying prices.
 However, to facilitate the internship experience, HNIP can help make your housing arrangements.

-If you checked "YES" for housing on the Internship Agreement, HNIP will arrange your housing, as you requested, and the rent will automatically be deducted from your biweekly pay.
+If you checked "YES" for housing on the Internship Agreement, HNIP will arrange your housing, as you requested, and the rent will automatically be deducted from your bi-weekly pay.
 If you move out of HACU-arranged accommodations before the completion of the program, rent will still be deducted from your pay.
 HNIP will inform you of how much you owe.